 - Want to avoid paying extra for delivery and installation.

 - Want to avoid as much maintenance as possible.
+See this article on our best low maintenance hot tubs!

 - Want a hot tub that will last for more than a few years.